multimediaeval/multimediaeval.github.io/_editions/2025/tasks/synthim.md

 To evaluate model robustness in detecting synthetic images under uncontrolled conditions, such as transformations applied by online platforms, we will test the submitted models on the dataset of images collected from social media previously used in disinformation campaigns.
 The variations, collected directly from the internet, reflect real-world, black-box transformations where the exact processes are unknown.
 The evaluation will focus on calculating the True Positive Rate (TPR) to measure detection effectiveness across all variations.

+#### Evaluation methodology - Manipulated Region Localization Task

+For this subtask, we first evaluate whether the model correctly identifies an image as manipulated or not.
+The same metrics as the binary classification will be used, with F1 being the metrics used for ranking.
+To evaluate how well the model identifies the specific regions in an image that have been manipulated the Intersection over Union (IoU) will be used.
+This metrics measures the overlap between the predicted manipulated region and the ground truth region: _IoU = Area of Overlap / Area of Union_

 #### Quest for insight
 Here are several research questions related to this challenge that participants can strive to answer in order to go beyond just looking at the evaluation metrics:
 * <!-- # First research question-->